 - Right-click an object with contents you want to change and select Edit.

 - Click the Content tab.

 - Check or uncheck content (item) types whose permissions you want to change.

 - Under Next owner, choose to enable or disable Modify, Copy and Transfer permissions.

 - When you're satisfied with your settings, click OK.

 Advertisers must always take care to respect the rights and privacy of other Residents.
 Here are a few guidelines.

 - Adhere to the Community Standards.

-- Adhere to the Second Life Terms of Service.
+- Adhere to the Second Life Terms and Conditions.
 If you violate any of these rules, your account may be suspended or terminated.